berzerk0/GitPage/CTFWRITE-SolidState-HTB.md

 <br>

-*"Will be executed when someone logs in"*
+*"Payload will be executed when someone logs in."*

-But, Who is going to log in?
-Some other HackTheBox user?
+Who is going to log in?
+Some other HackTheBox user?<br>
 I’d rather not wait for that.

-This exploit can’t be useless, however.
+RCE usually entails some sort of powerful access. <br>
-RCE usually entails some sort of powerful access.
+There has to be something we can dig out of it.

 ## 2. Enumerating James

-If we can look into the exploid code, we might be able to determine what gives the exploit its effectiveness and redirect it in some way.
+If we can look into the exploit code, we might be able to determine what gives the exploit its effectiveness and redirect it in some way.